Early thin-disc assembly revealed by JWST edge-on galaxies: Results

 Fig. \ref{fig:results-mass} presents the best-fit values of $z_0$, $h_r$, and their ratio as a function of stellar mass for all galaxies in our sample.
 Galaxies best fitted by a single-disc model are shown as blue circles, while those fitted with a disc + bulge model are represented by orange crosses.
 Empty symbols indicate galaxies for which only an upper limit on $z_0$ is available.
 The distribution of galaxies in the $z_0$ and $h_r/z_0$ versus $M_\star$ planes shows no clear trends between these quantities and stellar mass.
 The scatter in both $z_0$ and $h_r/z_0$ appears roughly uniform across the full mass range.
 In contrast, $h_r$ exhibits a mild increase with stellar mass, consistent with the expected mass–size relation \citep[e.g.][]{2014vanderwel}.

 Next, we examine possible trends with redshift.
-Fig. \ref{fig:vs_z_mass} shows $z_0$ and $h_r/z_0$ as a function of redshift, with points coloured by stellar mass $M_\star$.
+Fig.~\ref{fig:vs_z_mass} shows $z_0$ and $h_r/z_0$ as a function of redshift, with points coloured by stellar mass $M_\star$.
 None of the parameters show evidence of a correlation with stellar mass across redshift.
-While small values of $z_0$ are found at all redshifts, the largest values of $z_0$ display a decreasing trend toward higher redshift.
-Despite this trend in the maximum scale heights, the $h_r/z_0$ ratios remain roughly constant, suggesting that $z_0$ and $h_r$ evolve proportionally with cosmic time.
+While small values of $z_0$ are found at all redshifts, the upper envelope of $z_0$ decreases toward higher redshift, such that the largest scale heights observed at lower redshift are not present at higher redshift.
+In contrast, the $h_r/z_0$ ratios show a similar spread at all redshifts, with no clear systematic evolution.
+This suggests that $z_0$ and $h_r$ evolve proportionally with cosmic time.